Gims

-During the COVID-19 pandemic confinement, Gims announces on a live Instagram a 100% rap album for the month of October 2020.
+In November 2020, In 2020, he won the International Artist of the Year in Distinctive International Arab Festivals Awards after his featuring in Mohamed Ramadan's song "Ya Habibi".
+During the COVID-19 pandemic confinement, Gims announced on an Instagram live that a 100% rap album would be released October 2020.
 According to some publications on his Instagram, Gims reveals that his album would be an 80% rap album contrary to what had been announced.
 On 4 December 2020, he released his fourth album titled Le fléau.
-In November 2020, In 2020, he won the International Artist of the Year in Distinctive International Arab Festivals Awards after his featuring in Mohamed Ramadan's song "Ya Habibi".
 On 17 September 2020, Netflix released a documentary about the last ten years of his career titled Gims: On the Record.
 A reissue entitled Les vestiges du fléau was published on 28 May 2021.
 A second reissue titled L'Empire de Méroé was released on 3 December 2021.
 The album contained songs such as "Yolo", "Immortel", "Jusqu'ici tout va bien", "Belle" and "Only You".

-On 5 October 2022, Gims revealed the new album's title, its release date and its cover.
-At the same time, the pre-order of the record was made available, accompanied by three tickets, gold, platinum and diamond to be won.
 In December 2022, he released his fifth album, Les dernières volontés de Mozart or LDVM (Symphony).
 The album is certified gold with more than 50,000 copies sold in June 2023.
 In July 2024, the album reached 100,000 copies sold and was certified platinum.
-The album will have finally had its small success, although it has sold less than his previous projects.
 In August 2022, he played the song "Arhbo" for the 2022 FIFA World Cup Official Soundtrack along with Ozuna, which they also performed during the closing ceremony.
 He has topped the French singles chart five times, including once as a featured artist, most recently in 2024 with "Spider", featuring Dystinct.
 On 13 September 2024, Gims released a second EP and his first since 2006, titled Le Nord se souvient containing the tracks "Spider", "Sois pas timide", "Terminal 2F" and "Vent du Nord" as well as three new tracks.